haacked/haacked.com/_posts/2024/2024-12-10-chutes-and-ladder.md

 excerpt_image: https://github.com/user-attachments/assets/3b66f137-fd6b-4c3c-aedd-0c46701657fb
 ---

 The career ladder is a comforting fiction we’re sold as we embark on our careers: Start as Junior, climb to Senior, then Principal, Director, and VP.
-One day, after paying all your dues, you gain access to the executive bathroom and bask in the C-suite glow.
+One day, you finally trade the only thing you have left, your soul, for a key to the executive bathroom and bask in the C-suite glow.
+You've made it!

 If you’re lucky, your company supports a tall Individual Contributor (IC) ladder.
 But often, the next rung swaps your hoodie for a power shirt, suspenders, and management duties.